Family Fun in St Kilda

-For fun for the whole family, a visit to Luna Park is a given.
-A beloved place of rich heritage and good times, the park has been entertaining families for over a century.
-Start your day enjoying the iconic St Kilda views from the Scenic Railway before paying the Haunted House a visit or trying your hand at a few arcade games.
+For fun for the whole family, a visit to Luna Park, Melbourne is a given.
+This beloved iconic amusement park, with rich heritage and unlimited good times, has been entertaining families for 107 years.
+Start your day enjoying the views of St Kilda beach and Port Phillip Bay from the Great Scenic Railway before jumping on thrill rides including the Supernova, the Power Surge and the Enterprise and trying your hand at a few arcade games.

 St Kilda Library